The mission of the Shoah Memorial

 Trips to places of memory

-The Shoah Memorial organizes study trips to Auschwitz-Birkenau in Poland every year, open to all, both school groups and individuals.
-The Memorial also provides assistance and advice to set up, upon request, projects towards all the places of memory of the Shoah, in France and abroad.
+Every year, the Shoah Memorial organizes study trips to Auschwitz-Birkenau in Poland open to all, school groups as well as individuals.
+The Memorial also provides help and advice to set up, on request, projects towards all the places of memory of the Shoah, in France and abroad.

-Since March 2015, the Network of places of memory of the Shoah in France brings together eleven institutions backed by a historical site and linked to the history and memory of persecution, deportation, extermination, the rescue or resistance of the Jews of France during the Second World War.
-Encouraging the development of links between its members, the Network aims to promote knowledge and transmission of the history of the Holocaust at both national and local levels, contributing to the affirmation of republican and democratic values, notably in the fight against all forms of racism and antisemitism.
+Since March 2015, the Network of Sites of Memory of the Shoah in France brings together eleven institutions attached to a historical site and linked to the history and memory of persecution, deportation, extermination, the rescue or resistance of French Jews during the Second World War.
+Encouraging the development of links between its members, the Network aims to promote knowledge and transmission of the history of the Shoah at both national and local levels, contributing to the affirmation of republican and democratic values, notably in the fight against all forms of racism and anti-Semitism.
 The Network relies in particular on young ambassadors of memory.
-Since 2010, the eleven institutions have met on the occasion of the Holocaust Remembrance and Prevention of Crimes against Humanity Day, on 27 January.
-In May 2017, Mont Valérien and the Deportation Martyrs Memorial joined the Network of Shoah Remembrance Sites which now has 13 partner institutions.
+Since 2010, the eleven institutions have been meeting on the occasion of the Holocaust Remembrance and Prevention of Crimes against Humanity Day on 27 January.
+In May 2017, Mont Valérien and the Deportation Martyrs' Memorial joined the Network of Shoah Memorials, which now has 13 partner institutions.

 Scientific journal

-The publication of the Revue d'histoire de la Shoah constitutes the emerging part of the research activity within the Memorial.
-Created in 1946, the Review deals with the history of the genocide of the Jews by Hitler’s Germany and the reflection it provokes in different cultural fields.
-She also opens her study to the other genocides of the 20th century.
+The edition of the Revue d'histoire de la Shoah constitutes the emerging part of the research activity within the Memorial.
+Created in 1946, the journal deals with the history of the genocide of the Jews by Hitler’s Germany and the reflection it provokes in different cultural fields.
+It also opens its study to the other genocides of the twentieth century.
 The editorial activity of the Memorial has extended to the publication of historical works for the general public in partnership with the Calmann-Levy publishing house.

 Operating budget

-Many people and institutions support the Memorial in its mission, by contributing their know-how, expertise, time or even financial aid.
+Many people and institutions support the Memorial in its mission, by contributing their know-how, expertise, time or even financial assistance.
 May they all be warmly thanked.

 Below is the operating budget extracted from the moral report of the Shoah Memorial.